linkyeu/wikipedia_parser/README.md

 # Parser for wikipedia.org
 __Currently this version supports only russian languge wikipedia.__</br>
 I wrote this parser as part of my Career Guidence pet-project to collect open source data (wikipedia.org in this particular case).
 This parser designed in way that anyone be able to extend it functionality by redefining `parse_func` method.
-More detailes in the following description. </br>
+More details in the following description. </br>

 Parser works with wikipedia categories pages.
 If you interseted in data about `famous teachers` you are googling `wiki science teachers category` after that google will return you a link to this [category](https://en.wikipedia.org/wiki/Category:Science_teachers).
 Usually it contains alphabetic list of all profiles of persons within this category.
 Using this parser tou can parse any data you need from these profiles.